 This feature allows users to set the memory frequency.

-The options are: DDR 266, DDR333, Auto.
+The options are: DDR 266, DDR333, DDR400 (if supported), Auto.

 System BIOS Cacheable

 Setting at Enabled will allow the caching of the BIOS ROM F0000H-FFFFFH, resulting in better system performance.
 It may cause system error when some programd try to access the memory area.